syncfusion-content/maui-docs/MAUI/Converters/Converters.md

 ## Getting started with Syncfusion .NET MAUI Converters

+Most applications developed using XAML depend on value converters.
+As you know, .NET MAUI is a cross-platform framework for creating native mobile and desktop apps with C# and XAML, so when you develop a .NET MAUI app, you will need an arsenal of converters at your disposal.

+Syncfusion are helping rid you of the hassle of writing common converters from scratch by providing a set of 24 new .NET MAUI value converters.
 This section explains you the steps to configure a Converters in a real-time scenario

 ## Adding a Syncfusion Maui Core reference